F286/TowerDefence/README.md

 - Unity’s built-in functionality is very consistent across platforms, so it will lead to less bugs when targeting new platforms.

+### KISS: Keep it super simple

+- Advanced language features such as Reflection have inconsistent behaviour across platforms, since the code is auto-translated, which can lead to bugs which occur only on device which are very painful.

+- Plugins are good if not too invasive, or there is a strong need that is not possible with built-in functionality (Example: DOTween, Android native functionality)

+- Keep number of lines of code as few as possible, as more code will lead to more bugs and is harder to maintain

+- Don’t over structure code.
+It’s good to keep state as public fields.

+### Final Thoughts

+- It is important to not get too attached to a specific way of doing things.
+Always try and investigate new ways of doing things in Unity.
+Try embracing Unity to start, then feel free to modify from there.
+Cheers : )